16 April 2014

 The project aims at increasing the incomes of apple, pear, plum grower households in Gegharkunik marz through improving the quality and increasing volume of yield as well as through facilitating market links in existing value chains.
 Through the application of M4P fundamental principles-systemic action, sustainable change, large-scale impact and facilitative role, the project will reach long term sustainable impact.

-Starting from April, the beginning of agricultural year, a series of training on modern farming techniques and agricultural marketing is being initiated in the target communities.
+Starting from April of 2013, the beginning of agricultural year, a series of training on modern farming techniques and agricultural marketing is being initiated in the target communities.
 Particularly trainings on preparatory works in orchard (pruning, trunk lime coating, etc.), integrated plant protection, production of biohumus, selection and sales of saplings has been conducted for the farmers from Vardenis and Yeghegnadzor regions.
 An introductory training on agricultural marketing issues has been conducted for these farmers too.

 Aiming at to reinforce the theoretical knowledge delivered during the trainings the project selected 10 homestead orchard based demo plots in the target villages where project experts demonstrate various farming techniques.
 The demo plot owners as well as their peer farmers further apply the skills acquired during open-air classes.